 - A. Emergency means a situation in which the continued presence of the student in school poses such a danger to persons or property or such a disruption of the educational process that a hearing may be delayed until a time as soon after the exclusion of such student as possible. - B. Exclusion means any denial of public school privileges to a student for disciplinary purposes. - C. Expulsion means the exclusion of a student from school privileges for more than ten (10) consecutive school days.
-The expulsion period may not extend beyond one calendar year. - D. In-School Suspension means an exclusion from regular classroom activity for no more than five (5) consecutive school days, but not exclusion from school, provided such exclusion shall not extend beyond the end of the school year in which such in-school suspension was imposed.
-No student shall be placed on in-school suspension more than fifteen (15) times or a total of fifty (50) days in one school year, whichever results in fewer days of exclusion. - E. Removal is the exclusion of a student for a class period of ninety (90) minutes or less. - F. School Days shall mean days when school is in session for students. - G. School-Sponsored Activity means any activity sponsored, recognized or authorized by the Board and includes activities conducted on or off school property. - H. Seriously Disruptive of the Educational Process means any conduct that markedly interrupts or severely impedes the day-to-day operation of a school. - I. Suspension means the exclusion of a student from school and/or transportation services for not more than ten (10) consecutive school days, provided such suspension shall not extend beyond the end of the school year in which such suspension is imposed; and further provided no student shall be suspended more than ten (10) times or a total of fifty (50) days in one school year, whichever results in fewer days of exclusion, unless such student is granted a formal hearing as provided below. - J. Notwithstanding the foregoing, the reassignment of a student from one regular education classroom program in the district to another regular education classroom program in the district shall not constitute a suspension or expulsion. - II.
-Scope of the Student Discipline Policy seriously disruptive of the educational process, or that violates a publicized policy of the Board.
+The expulsion period may not extend beyond one calendar year. - D. Removal is the exclusion of a student for a class period of ninety (90) minutes or less. - E. School Days shall mean days when school is in session for students. - F. School-Sponsored Activity means any activity sponsored, recognized or authorized by the Board and includes activities conducted on or off school property. - G. Seriously Disruptive of the Educational Process means any conduct that markedly interrupts or severely impedes the day-to-day operation of a school. - Η. Suspension means the exclusion of a student from school and/or transportation services for not more than ten (10) consecutive school days, provided such suspension shall not extend beyond the end of the school year in which such suspension is imposed; and further provided no student shall be suspended more than ten (10) times or a total of fifty (50) days in one school year, whichever results in fewer days of exclusion, unless such student is granted a formal hearing as provided below.
+Suspensions pursuant to this Policy shall be in-school suspensions unless during the hearing held pursuant to Section V of this Policy, (1) the administration determines that the pupil being suspended poses such a danger to persons or property or such a disruption of the educational process that the pupil shall be excluded from school during the period of suspension, or (2) the administration determines that an out-of-school suspension is appropriate for such pupil based on evidence of (A) previous disciplinary problems that have led to suspensions or expulsion of such pupil, and (B) efforts by the administration to address such disciplinary problems through means other than out-of-school suspension or expulsion, including positive behavioral support strategies.
+An in-school suspension may be served in the school that the pupil attends, or in any school building under the jurisdiction of the board of education. - I. Notwithstanding the foregoing, the reassignment of a student from one regular education classroom program in the district to another regular education classroom program in the district shall not constitute a suspension or expulsion.